 In accordance with the DMCA, we’ve adopted the policy below toward copyright infringement.
 We reserve the right to (1) block access to or remove material that we believe in good faith to be copyrighted material that has been illegally copied and distributed by any of our advertisers, affiliates, content providers, members or users and (2) remove and discontinue service to repeat offenders.
-Remember that your use of Turntable's Services is at all times subject to the Terms of Service, which incorporates this Copyright Dispute Policy.
+Remember that your use of Deepcut's Services is at all times subject to the Terms of Service, which incorporates this Copyright Dispute Policy.
 Any terms we use in this Policy without defining them have the definitions given to them in the Terms of Service

 (1) Procedure for Reporting Copyright Infringements.
-If you believe that material or content residing on or accessible through the Services infringes your copyright (or the copyright of someone whom you are authorized to act on behalf of), please send a notice of copyright infringement containing the following information to Turntable’s Designated Agent to Receive Notification of Claimed Infringement (our “Designated Agent,” whose contact details are listed below):
+If you believe that material or content residing on or accessible through the Services infringes your copyright (or the copyright of someone whom you are authorized to act on behalf of), please send a notice of copyright infringement containing the following information to Deepcut’s Designated Agent to Receive Notification of Claimed Infringement (our “Designated Agent,” whose contact details are listed below):

 - (a) A physical or electronic signature of a person authorized to act on behalf of the owner of the copyright that has been allegedly infringed;